-If you miss the required minimum distribution (RMD) for your retirement account, you’ll essentially have two choices: pay a substantial fine or apply for a waiver.
-Either way, you’ll have a bit of paperwork to fill out, and of course you’ll have to fix your mistake and take the required distributions.
+If you miss the deadline for taking a required minimum distribution (RMD) for your retirement account, you’ll essentially have two choices: pay a substantial fine or apply for a waiver.
+Either way, you’ll have a bit of paperwork to fill out, and of course, you’ll have to fix your mistake and take the required distributions.
 In this guide, we provide an overview of RMDs, the taxes surrounding them, IRS Form 5329 and more.
-If you remain unsure of what to do next even after going through this article, perhaps you could consider talking to a financial advisor.

 Missed RMD: Penalty Waivers and Form 5329

 Next, you need to file IRS Form 5329.
-If you want to just pay the 50% penalty tax, this is the form to use when sending in your check.
+If you want to just pay the 25% penalty tax, this is the form to use when sending in your check.
 Don’t be too quick to send in that payment, though.
-The IRS allows for waivers of the penalty if there was a “reasonable error.”
+The IRS allows for waivers of the penalty if there is a “reasonable error.”
 While there are no guarantees, the odds are good that you can get a waiver.

 Requesting a waiver is as simple as sending in a letter of explanation with your Form 5329.
 In your letter, give a clear overview of why you think you qualify for a waiver.
 Including a description of the steps you took to fix this issue is a good idea.
 Don’t send a check for the penalty if you do this, as no payment is needed if you’re attempting to get a waiver.